hsiubb/run/README.md

 # run
-A tiny game, avoid asteroids to get the score.
+A tiny game, avoid asteroids to get scores.